grafana/pyroscope/docs/sources/operators-guide/configure/configuring-high-availability-deduplication.md

 ---
 aliases:
-  - /docs/mimir/latest/operators-guide/configuring/configuring-high-availability-deduplication/
+  - /docs/fire/latest/operators-guide/configuring/configuring-high-availability-deduplication/
-description: Learn how to configure Grafana Mimir to handle HA Prometheus server deduplication.
+description: Learn how to configure Grafana Fire to handle HA Prometheus server deduplication.
 menuTitle: Configuring high-availability deduplication
-title: Configuring Grafana Mimir high-availability deduplication
+title: Configuring Grafana Fire high-availability deduplication
 weight: 70
 ---

-# Configuring Grafana Mimir high-availability deduplication
+# Configuring Grafana Fire high-availability deduplication

-You can have more than one Prometheus instance that scrapes the same metrics for redundancy.
-Grafana Mimir already performs replication for redundancy, so you do not need to ingest the same data twice.
-In Grafana Mimir, you can deduplicate the data that you receive from HA pairs of Prometheus instances.
+You can have more than one Prometheus instance that scrapes the same profiles for redundancy.
+Grafana Fire already performs replication for redundancy, so you do not need to ingest the same data twice.
+In Grafana Fire, you can deduplicate the data that you receive from HA pairs of Prometheus instances.

 Assume that there are two teams, each running their own Prometheus instance, which monitors different services: Prometheus `team-1` and Prometheus `team-2`.
 If the teams are running Prometheus HA pairs, the individual Prometheus instances would be `team-1.a` and `team-1.b`, and `team-2.a` and `team-2.b`.

-Grafana Mimir only ingests from either `team-1.a` or `team-1.b`, and only from `team-2.a` or `team-2.b`.
+Grafana Fire only ingests from either `team-1.a` or `team-1.b`, and only from `team-2.a` or `team-2.b`.
 It does this by electing a leader replica for each
 Prometheus server.
 For example, in the case of `team-1`, the leader replica would be `team-1.a`.
 As long as `team-1.a` is the leader, the samples that `team-1.b` sends are dropped.
-And if Grafana Mimir does not see any new samples from `team-1.a` for a short period of time (30 seconds by default), it switches the leader to `team-1.b`.
+And if Grafana Fire does not see any new samples from `team-1.a` for a short period of time (30 seconds by default), it switches the leader to `team-1.b`.

-If `team-1.a` goes down for more than 30 seconds, Grafana Mimir’s HA sample handling will have switched and elected `team-1.b` as the leader.
+If `team-1.a` goes down for more than 30 seconds, Grafana Fire’s HA sample handling will have switched and elected `team-1.b` as the leader.
 The failure timeout ensures that too much data is not dropped before failover to the other replica.

-> **Note:** In a scenario where the default scrape period is 15 seconds, and the timeouts in Grafana Mimir are set to the default values,
+> **Note:** In a scenario where the default scrape period is 15 seconds, and the timeouts in Grafana Fire are set to the default values,
 > when a leader-election failover occurs, you'll likely only lose a single scrape of data.
 For any query using the `rate()` function, make the rate time interval
 > at least four times that of the scrape period to account for any of these failover scenarios.
 > For example, with the default scrape period of 15 seconds, use a rate time-interval at least 1-minute.